agoldvarg/agoldvarg.github.io/source/_posts/2015-02-10-all-right-stop.markdown

 ...Ruby's back with a brand new iteration.

-<iframe src="//giphy.com/embed/ufXEskx0lCtxK?html5=true" width="480" height="270" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>
+<iframe src="//giphy.com/embed/ufXEskx0lCtxK?html5=true" width="336" height="189" frameBorder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-You heard right, the [Enumerable](http://ruby-doc.org/core-2.2.0/Enumerable.html) mixin is all about **iteration**, **manipulation** (and a heavy helping of **consternation**).
+You heard right, the [Enumerable](http://ruby-doc.org/core-2.2.0/Enumerable.html) mixin is all about **iteration**, **manipulation** (and  heavy helping of **consternation**).

-Learning how to use Enumerable methods to manipulate data and objects has been one the most exciting revelations since starting to use Ruby.
+Learning how to use Enumerable methods to manipulate data and objects has been one the most exciting revelations since starting to program with Ruby.
 But to truly understand Enumerable, it helps to drill-down into what the methods are actually doing with the data inputs, how they yield in and out of passed blocks, and finally what kind of results they return.

 Collect
 ----------

 Within Enumerable, there are several methods that can be used to search through, or filter over a collection of elements.
 Let's look at `collect`.
 The collect method returns a new array after it yields each element in the original collection into the passed block.
-Let's look at a simple example:
+Here's a simple example:

 ``` ruby
 avi_says = ["Cool", "So yea", "Come on"]